**If interested, I’ve posted more pics of this visit and trip on my Instagram account - check me out @sips_ensemble**

 Impressive Pinot Noir from a plot in the Hengst Grand Cru in Wintzenheim (Alsace appellation rules don’t permit Pinot Noir here, so it can’t be labeled as Grand Cru).
 Delicate, Burgundian nose, red fruit, some spices.
 Light, balanced, elegant, good acidity.
 Delicious.
 Positively impressed by all the wines I’ve had from this domaine. — a year ago

 Amazing.
-At last a pinot noir Grand Cru in Alsace. — a year ago
+At last a pinot noir Grand Cru in Alsace. — 2 years ago

 So young and primary but shows the substance of 18.
 Nose is so mineral and deep with dark red cherry and mid season cherry and wonderful, expressive minerality.
 A deep earthy scent as well.
 Really wonderful depth on this.
 Palate is juicy and explosive with endless depth and super primary red and black cherry fruit.
 Super concentrated, structured with a huge, mineral and acid backbone: An epic Dominode.
 Wait a decade.
 At least.